Why Do Employees Quit Their Jobs?

-Many place employee recognition further up the list, but this is where recognition scored in a recent Society for Human Resources Management (SHRM) survey of employees.
+Many place employee recognition further up the list, but employee recognition was not in the employees' top 14 concerns in a Society for Human Resources Management (SHRM) survey of employees.
 While recognition is important, it is not among employees’ chief concerns.

 A lack of recognition can affect many of the above factors, especially culture, but it’s probably not the deciding factor in an employee's decision to leave your organization.
 Provide a lot of genuine appreciation and recognition as icing on the cake for your employee retention efforts.

 But, pay attention to the more significant factors, the cake, if you wish to retain your best employees.
 Make recognition the way you live in your organization to keep your best talent.